ku1ik/euruko2010-building-frameworks-with-rack/all/index.md

 EuRuKo,  2010/05/30

-!SLIDE big
+!SLIDE

-## About me
+# I am:

 * Senior developer @ Lunar Logic Polska - agile Ruby on Rails development services
 * Working with web for 10 years
 * Using Ruby, Python, Java and others - in love with Ruby since 2006

- * Contributing to Open Source:
+!SLIDE

+# Open Source contributor:

 * CodeRack.org - Rack middleware repository
 * Open File Fast - Netbeans and JEdit plugin
 * racksh - console for Rack apps
 * and many more (check [github.com/sickill](http://github.com/sickill/))

 !SLIDE

-## Why would you need another framework?
+# Why would you need another framework?

 "Because world needs yet another framework ;-)" - Tomash

 !SLIDE

-## No, you probably don't need it actually :)
+# No, you probably don't need it actually :)

+!SLIDE

 * Several mature frameworks
 * Tens of custom/experimental ones
 * "Don't reinvent the wheel", right?
 * But...

 !SLIDE

-## But it's so easy that you should at least try
+# But it's so easy that you should at least try

+!SLIDE

 * Rack provides everything you'll need, is extremely simple but extremely powerful
 * It will help you to better understand HTTP
 * It will make you better developer
 * Your custom framework will be the fastest one *
 * It's fun!
 A lot of fun :)

 !SLIDE

 # What is Rack?

+!SLIDE

- * ruby web applications interface
+* Ruby web applications interface
 * library

-!SLIDE
+!SLIDE smaller

-## Simplest Rack application
+# Simplest Rack application

     @@@ ruby
     run lambda do |env|
-      [200, { "Content-type" => "text/plain" }, ["Hello EuRuKo 2010!"]]
+      [200, { "Content-type" => "text/plain" }, ["Hello"]]
     end

-@@@
+!SLIDE

-## Simplest Rack middleware
+# Simplest Rack middleware

     @@@ ruby
     class EurukoMiddleware
       def initialize(app)
         @app = app